Ghost Mansions

 Many big houses and mansions in Bradford were built between 1850 and 1930 with the money made from the textile mills.
 These impressive houses have different stories to tell about the families that lived in them and how they have been used since the mills closed.

-Christine Davenport - A Ghost at Midgley's Mill
+A Ghost at Midgley's Mill

 Christine Davenport | Transcript

-Milner Fields
+Milner Field

 Milner Field, Higher Coach Rd, Bingley BD16 4QR